isomerpages/nhg-ohrpp/_resources/DSRB Templates for Study Documentation.md

 </details>
 </div>
 <p></p>
-<h4><strong>DSRB Softcopy Templates for Offline Submission</strong></h4>
+<h4><strong>DSRB Forms for Offline Submission During ECOS Shutdown</strong></h4>
-<p>The following templates are provided for Principal Investigators to draft
+<p>The following softcopy DSRB Forms are provided for Principal Investigators
-and submit IRB forms to the DSRB in the event ECOS is not available.
-The DSRB will not accept the offline forms for review in any circumstances unless there is a system shutdown.</p>
+to use and submit to the DSRB in the event that ECOS is not available (e.g. during system shutdown).
+The DSRB will not accept the softcopy forms for review in any other circumstances unless otherwise stated.</p>
 <p></p>
 <div data-type="detailGroup" class="isomer-accordion-group isomer-accordion isomer-accordion-white">
 <details class="isomer-details">